JuliaPOMDP/POMDPs.jl/docs/src/example_solvers.md

 ```

 ## Offline (SARSOP)
 In this example, we will use the [NativeSARSOP](https://github.com/JuliaPOMDP/NativeSARSOP.jl) solver.
-We are generating the policy offline, so we will also save the policy to a file so we can use it at a later time without having to recompute it.
+The process for generating offline polcies is similar for all offline solvers.
+First, we define the solver with the desired parameters.
+Then, we call `POMDPs.solve` with the solver and the problem.
+We can query the policy using the `action` function.

 ```@example crying_sim
 using NativeSARSOP